-As the intent of the wage enhancement is to close the wage gap between RECEs working in publicly funded schools and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$27.07 per hour for wage enhancement and \$270.70 per day for full HCCEG (\$162.42 for partial HCCEG).
+As the intent of the wage enhancement is to close the wage gap between RECEs working in the publicly funded education sector, and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$27.75 per hour for wage enhancement and \$277.50 per day forfull HCCEG (\$166.50 for partial HCCEG).

-This wage cap aligns with the top of the existing school board Educator Salary Matrix for RECEs working in full day kindergarten.
-In 2018, the wage cap has increased by approximately 1.5% to align with adjustments to the salary and wages of the school-based ECE grid according to 2014-17 central labour agreements and extensions.
+This wage cap aligns with the top of the existing school board Educator Salary Matrix for RECEs working in the Kindergarten program.
+In 2020, the wage cap has increased by approximately 1% to align with adjustments to the salary and wages of the school-based ECE grids in accordance with the education sector labour agreements as of September 2019.